 Realizing that our eating disorder did not come out of nowhere is important when working towards wellness.
 When we trace the journey of our behaviors, we gain essential insight into what we need to pay attention to in order to not fall back into old habits.

-For more on eating disorder progression, watch this.
+For more on the early signs of eating disorders and their progression, watch this.